kulshekhar/ts-jest/docs/user/install.md

 ### Creating

 By default Jest can run without any config files, but it will not compile `.ts` files.
-To make it transpile TypeScript with ts-jest, we will need to create a configuration file.
+To make it transpile TypeScript with `ts-jest`, we will need to create a configuration file.

-ts-jest can create the configuration file for you automatically:
+`ts-jest` can create the configuration file for you automatically:
 <div class="row"><div class="col-md-6" markdown="block">

 Using `npm`:

 ```sh
 npx ts-jest config:init
 ```